FAQs

 Relay:

 Teams must make their own way to and from the change over points.
+It is your teams responsibility to ensure each leg runner is at the correct changeover point in good time.

 Team members must ‘touch hands’ at each change over.